 You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.

 The state of Washington has passed legislation that prohibits individuals from using handheld mobile phones while operating a motor vehicle.
-The legislation goes into effect July 1, 2008.
+The legislation went into effect July 1, 2008.
 Tickets will be issued and fines assessed for violations.
 Play it safe and always use a "hands free" device if you must use a cell phone or other PDA while driving.
-Hands-free devices must be used while operating a motor vehicle on ALL military installations worldwide.
+Hands-free devices must be used while operating a motor vehicle on all military installations worldwide.